 Cascades Female Factory

 This World Heritage listed site is well worth a visit on a fine day.
-Gavin and I had no option but to arrive on a bitterly cold June morning with the weather being so bad that we considered driving away without going in.
+I had no option but to arrive on a bitterly cold June morning, but with the weather being so bad I considered driving away without going in.

 From Distillery to Female Factory

 On the decision of George Arthur, a former distillery was purchased in 1827 and by 1828 it was ready for the first intake of female convicts who arrived from the Female Factory in Hobart Town.
 The first intake of convicts from a ship, were marched directly from the Harmony that docked in 1829 with 101 female convicts on board.

 Between 1828 and 1856 over 5,000 women convicts passed through the Female Factory with up to 1,000 people residing at any one time (including guards, nurses and babies).

 The system was such that the inmates were divided into three categories depending on the severity of the crime.
 Crime Class was for those who had been insolent, drunk or absent without leave.
 Probation Class earned you lighter duties and a bit more food while Assignable Class put you on standby for release into service.
 Working in the laundry would have been one of the better jobs as would fine sewing but picking wool hair and oakum (unravelling rope strands) meant sore, bleeding fingers with no prospects for improvement.

 On this visit, Gavin and I fitted nicely into the Crime Class as we’d been drinking the night before, given cheek and left Tania at home without her permission!

 We were lucky parking the Think Tasmania vehicle right outside the front and taking the short walk, through the driving rain, to the welcoming reception centre.
 Although we had arrived at an odd time for a guided tour, we were heartily welcomed and taken on a private tour throughout the entire Female Factory.